 Hackers don’t have to sit at the keyboard typing in password ideas manually, either.
 Software will do that for them.
 Thousands of password guesses in minutes.

 How long do you think your passwords would hold up?

 Avoid a “Lucky” Guess.
 Always Use Strong Passwords.

 Prevent hackers from guessing your password by using strong, complex passwords for everything.
 “123456” doesn’t cut it.
 Think more in terms of, “R@ndom Pa33 gkuh!” (spaces included!).

 Use a Password Strength Tester to test new passwords.
-We have a Password Strength Tester on our “Customer How To” page.
+Bitwarden has a free Password Strength Tester available.

 Need help remembering them all?
 Use a Password Manager to keep track.
 We mentioned some in our last WOOF! article on passwords, like LastPass, Dashlane, and Sticky Password.